DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/format.md

     - "127.0.0.1"
 ```

-A valid [expr](/expr/helpers.md) expression that return a string to apply the pattern on.
+A valid [expr](/expr/helpers.md) expression that returns a string to apply the pattern on.

 #### `cidr`